rpng/ov_secondary/ReadMe.md

 ## Example Results / Discussion

 We found that while the secondary pose graph works well in some cases, in many other cases it fails to improve performance or even hurt it.
-For example on the EurocMav datset there isn't a clear winner in terms of ATE accuracy of the OpenVINS odometry poses being fed into the loop closure module and its published states.
+For example on the EurocMav dataset there isn't a clear winner in terms of ATE accuracy of the OpenVINS odometry poses being fed into the loop closure module and its published states.
-On these small room datasets, many loop closure canidates are rejected, and thus there are maybe 2-4 loop closures, with V1\_02\_medium dataset having none over the whole trajectory in most cases.
+On these small room datasets, many loop closure candidates are rejected, and thus there are maybe 2-4 loop closures, with V1\_02\_medium dataset having none over the whole trajectory in most cases.

 ![ate example](data/ate.png)

 On the other hand, there are cases where the loop closure clearly helps.
 For example, on a long dataset such as the corridor1 from the [TUM-VI](https://vision.in.tum.de/data/datasets/visual-inertial-dataset) dataset the system running in monocular mode drifts towards the end of the dataset (blue).
-The loop closure (red) is able to correct this and ensure that the ending pose is correct relative to the start (the sensor system returns to the same location in the bottom right of this trajectory).
+The loop closure (red) is able to correct this and ensure that the ending pose is correct relative to the start (the sensor system returns to the same location in the bottom left of this trajectory).

 ![tum example](data/tum_example.png)